OliverDrechsler/front_door_intercom_automation/README.md

 ```
 Here you can specify multiple users which are allowed to access the Web page and REST-API.

 For TLS cert encryption it's recommend to use a NGINX reverse proxy with TLS cert configuration.
-Please consult google for further details about it.
+See sample Docker container project here [https://github.com/bh42/docker-nginx-reverseproxy-letsencrypt](https://github.com/bh42/docker-nginx-reverseproxy-letsencrypt)
+**Important: I do not recommend to expose the Web-UI to the internet!
+It is not hardend nor pentested**
+To access the Web-Ui/REST-API while you roam - i recommend to setup a VPN Tunnel in your ISP Router.
+Activate VPN Tunnel before you send the web request.

 A REST-API `POST` call can to URL `http://<fqdn, hostname or ip>:<port>/open`.
 For Authentication a base64 encoded header with username and password must be added.